• Skip to primary navigation

 • calamansi limes: I prefer the floral flavour of calamansi lime juice.
 However, I have tested lemon juice and even rice vinegar with these baked vietnamese chicken wings and both work.)
 Click here for more calamansi lime alternatives.

-• sambal chilli: if out, use sriracha or red chilli padi, deseeded and finely sliced- quantity depends on your heat tolerance- i usually use 6 red chillies.
+• sambal oelek chilli: You can get this at the grocery store or make your own sambal.
+If out of this spicy sauce, use sriracha or red chilli padi, deseeded and finely sliced.
+The quantity depends on your heat tolerance- i usually use 6 red chillies.
 (If you don't remove the seeds, your tongue will burn)

 Scroll to the recipe card for a full list of ingredients!